 How do I make a Ricotta Cheesecake?

-Melt one stick of butter and add the butter and sugar to the ground pistachios and digestive biscuits, mix well.*The mixture should be wet enough to form, but not so wet that it oozes butter.
+Melt one 6 tablespoons of butter and add the melted butter and sugar to the ground pistachios and graham crackers, mix well.

-In your mixer blend together the ricotta cheese, mascarpone, and Greek yogurt.
+In your mixer, blend together the ricotta cheese, mascarpone, and Greek yogurt.
 Blend until the mixture is smooth.

 Add the eggs one at a time until well blended.
 Next, add the sugar, flour, salt, grated lemon peel, lemon juice, and vanilla.
 Blend well until very creamy.

-Pour the cheesecake batter into a prepared Springform pan (with baked crust) and bake at 375 degrees for 50-60 minutes in a conventional oven, or until the cake has set in the middle.
+Pour the cheesecake batter into a prepared Springform pan (with baked crust) and bake at 375 degrees for 50-60 minutes in a conventional oven or until the cake has set in the middle.

 **The top of the cheesecake can get brown.
 If you’re not topping the cheesecake or prefer a lighter top, cover the cheesecake with foil for half of the time in the oven.